 Our vision is to awaken in people the realisation that they can be a dynamic force for positive change in the world.
 We aim to improve the lives of under privileged communities in South Africa.
 Finally, we aim to connect people regardless of age, gender, culture and language.

-The work done is sustainable and decisions are made with the community leaders.
 The aim is to leave a legacy of sustained improvement and not one of dependency.